pbecker93/pbecker93.github.io/_pages/about.md

 <p>
 I am a machine learning researcher currently pursuing a PhD at the Karlsruhe Institute of Technology (KIT), supervised by Prof. Gerhard Neumann.
-I focus on generative modeling and learning agents with applications in robotics and publish my work at conferences such as ICLR, ICML, NeurIPS, RLC, and CoRL.
+I focus on generative modeling, representation learning, and learning agents with applications in robotics and publish my work at conferences such as ICLR, ICML, NeurIPS, RLC, and CoRL.
 During my PhD, I contributed to establishing a new research group at the FZI Research Center for Information Technology, working under the direction of Prof. Neumann.
 Here I participated in successful grant writing and an industry project.
 Before my time at KIT, I worked with the Bosch Center for Artificial Intelligence and the University of Tübingen for eight months.
 Furthermore, I have a Master's degree in Autonomous Systems (Computer Science) from the Technical University of Darmstadt.